j-medland/sol-2024-word-search/README.md

 If you plan on building the C++ code into binaries you will need a compiler that supports the C++ 20 standard (specifically `std::span`) such as
 * MSVC on Windows (2019 onwards)
 * GCC on Linux (10 onwards)

-* CMake 3.5 or later
+You will also require CMake 3.5 onwards

 A copy of the binaries is included in this repository so you can just `clone` and go but if want to make changes to the C++ code, binary builds are managed via CMake - check for CMake integration in your IDE for ease of use.